 - Antiseptic emollients.
 Your doctor may recommend these products to help hydrate your skin and protect it from bacteria.

-- Stress management exercises.
-Studies show that stress may be related to worsening of eczema symptoms.
+- Stress management exercises. show that stress may be related to worsening of eczema symptoms.
 Certain techniques to lower stress, such as exercise, meditation, or yoga, may help your condition.

 - Biofeedback or behavior modification.
 These methods are sometimes used to help you stop scratching your skin.

 - Diet.
 Some people report improvement when they modify their diet.
 Avoiding trigger foods may help.
-Research is currently being conducted on the use of probiotics and prebiotics for the treatment and prevention of eczema, but some studies have found no benefit.
+Research is currently being conducted on the use of probiotics and prebiotics for the treatment and prevention of eczema, but some have found no benefit.

 The success of your treatment will depend on the severity of your infection.
 Most of the time, your symptoms will clear up with the proper treatment.
 Occasionally, very severe infections may require hospitalization.